xrgarcia/alphavantage_api_client/README.md

 ## API Overview

-Simple python wrapper around alpha vantage api and a consistent data model from the api.
+Simple python wrapper around alpha vantage api.
+This library normalizes responses so you have consistency across end points.
+This library also provides direct access to each end point if that is needed.
 You can turn on debugging to log your responses so they are easily accessible.

 - You can find alpha vantage api here: https://www.alphavantage.co/
 - See the alpha vantage api documentation: https://www.alphavantage.co/documentation/